Proof Reading Your Text

 - Query or correct any suspected errors immediately you spot them.

 - Once is not enough.
-After you have read your copy and you’re sure you’re happy with the words and the meaning, read it through again several times to check for each of the following: accuracy, clarity, omissions, grammar and punctuation, spelling and consistency.
-As an organisation you need to agree on acronyms, as well as spelling, abbreviations of commonly used words, then circulate them as your house style and stick to them.
+After you have read your copy and you’re sure you’re happy with the words and the meaning, read it through again several times to check for: accuracy, clarity, omissions, grammar and punctuation, spelling and consistency.

-- Make sure there are no misquoted facts or misspelled names.
+- Make sure there are no incorrect facts, dates or misspelled names.
 And make sure you can trust your source.
 If in doubt, check it out on a reputable internet site or pick up the phone.

 - Watch for words that may take on a meaning far from what was intended.
 A local paper sub wrote the headline, “School dinners given the chop”.
 Whether it was an absent minded error or an intentional pun we will probably never know.